mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-ci-server-on-osx.md

 mkdir -p /Users/bamboo/bamboo-home
 {% endhighlight %}

 Note that I switch user (`su`) to work with Bamboo user's files and folders.
 This way I stay away from possible permissions conflicts.
+You could login as bamboo user instead.
+In any case, the rest of the article **assumes you are operating as bamboo user**.

 Once downloaded unzip the tar-ball and copy `atlassian-bamboo-5.7.2` to bamboo user's home folder.
 Rename it to just `bamboo` to make it version agnostic.
-Use you super user privileges to do that.
-Next change ownsership to give bamboo user all the access rights.

-{% highlight bash %}
-# in /Users/bamboo/
-sudo chown -R bamboo bamboo
-{% endhighlight %}

-Then as a bamboo user go inside that folder.
+Then go inside that folder.
 This is referred as _installation directory_ and this is where you will install and run Bamboo from.
 Edit the file in `atlassian-bamboo/WEB-INF/classes/bamboo-init.properties`.
 Uncomment the line with `bamboo.home` and put the following.

 {% highlight java %}
 bamboo.home=/Users/bamboo/bamboo-home